VMBlakelock/bouquetnblooms/README.md

 - The site was developed with the intention of allowing users to purchase Bouquet'N'Blooms products in any of the categories.
 - Its main feature was to have a subscription page where users could register and subscribe to the site thus have flowers delivered to them on a monthly basis.
   The subscription was to be available to registered users after a one-time payment.
-- The database of choice to build with was 'sqllite'.
+- The database of choice to build with was 'sqllite' in the initial instance then onto Postgress via Heroku.
-- It was scoped to provide ease of use.
+- The project was scoped to provide ease of use.
-- It has minimal pages, however must it must house a home page, registration page, log in page, log out page and various category pages.
+- It was to have minimal pages, however it must house a home page, registration page, log in page, log out page, various category pages and a shopping bag page.
-- Have an app that allowed users to purchase from the site.
+- Have various app installed that allowed users to manipulate the data and to eventually purchase from the site.
 - Be responsive on all devices.
 - Be visually appealing that incorporated the beauty of flowers and blooms in the front-end design.